spkenv/spk/crates/spfs/docs/design/migrations.md

----
-title: Repository Migrations
+# Repository Migrations

-summary: Mechanisms for changing filesystem repository formats
+Mechanisms for changing filesystem repository formats.
-weight: 999
----

 The `spfs migrate` command was ported from the original python implementation, and uses the `spfs::storage::fs::migrations` module to handle upgrading repository data on disk.
 This mechanism was used once in python but the migration itself was not ported to rust.